 Name Telephone

 Address

 Email Address

 Do you represent yourself?
 A group?
 The group's name

 Title of Work to be Reconsidered:

-Author/Performer Format
+Format

-printed materials, or segments in auc t?
-Be specific with pages numbers or sections in dio or visual materials.
+1. To what in the work do you object?
+Be specific with pages numbers or sections in printed materials, or segments in audio or visual materials.

 2. Did you read, view, or listen to the e entire work?
 Yes No

 If not the total, what parts?

-3. What harm do you feel might be t the result of reading, viewing, or listening to this work?
+he result of reading, viewing, or listening to this work?

-ork by literary, music, or film critics?
-Yes No